seungrokjung/opt_demo_ipu/README.md

 ## Restrictions

-Opt-6.7b model is dummy.
-The demo runs with opt-1.3b model even if we choose opt-6.7b model in the uxui.
+"opt-6.7b" model is dummy.
+If users select "opt-6.7b" model in the uxui web page, it will load "chatopt-1.3b_gpt4only" model to the model worker as it is hard-coded.